-You need to have a plan in place to protect your business from risks such as lawsuits, property damage, accidents, theft, weather and other unforeseen events.
-A comprehensive business consultant insurance plan is one of the best ways to protect your business when things go wrong.
-And since your firm is not the same as the firm down the street, your policies should be tailored to your unique needs.
+But with the right insurance plan in place, you can protect your business from lawsuits, property damage, accidents, theft, weather, and more.
+A comprehensive business consultant insurance plan is one of the best ways to protect your business.
+And since your firm isn’t the same as the one down the street, your policies should be tailored specifically for your unique needs.

-A professional liability policy covers defense costs, settlements and judgments.
+A professional liability policy covers defense costs, settlements, and judgments.
 Insurance companies offer customized policies that address the specific needs of different types of professional services firms.

 Your independent insurance agent can help you decide if you need additional business consultant insurance, such as the following: